(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Dayton, O. Montgomery County Fairgrounds" showing the human American flag formed on the occasion of the Wright Celebration in June 1909; uncaptioned (so we used all the pencil writing on the back) Azo (triangles up) real photo postcard, slight oxidation consistent with age, very light album toning both sides. $15.00 a(p)o(d)f

 "DELAVANS FIRST AVIATOR / PHOTO A. BASTIAND" in a detailed & close-up look; unused sepia-tone Azo (triangles up) postcard with 2 opposite corner creases, mild rounding of the corners, fairly heavy uneven toning on back.
 An apostrophe is missing in the caption; it should read 'DELEVAN'S FIRST AVIATOR' to indicate Delavan Illinois.
 This is aviator Rogers, who in October 1911 followed the line of the Chicago & Alton Railroad while traversing Tazewell County in his journey from the Atlantic Ocean to the Pacific.
 The only way we know these details is from the 'History of Washington Illinois, Sesquicentennial' book, which is a larger town also in Tazewell County.
 On your map, this is the leg of the Vin Fiz flight where he dropped almost due south from Peoria Illinois to Springfield Illinois; Delavan is about a third of the way.
-SOLD RECENTLY a(p)i(d)p
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. a(p)i(d)p

 EDITIONS F. NUGERON.
 Two unused continental postcards reproducing early French aviation poster art.
 Left: "MEETING d'AVIATION / 1--25 / AVRIL / 1910 / NICE".
 Right: Signed art of H. L. Roowy, from their 'NOS TRANSPORTS EN 1900' Series.
 Both in excellent condition. $2.00 either one. a(p)p